zshehri/CTU/README.md

 ## Disclaimer:

-**Please note: this is an unofficial project and still under development, use it at your own discretion!**
+**Please note: this is an unofficial project and still under development!**

 *Be aware that CTU is run at your own risk and while every script has been written with the intention of minimizing the potential for unintended consequences, the author and contributors cannot be held responsible for any misuse or script problems.*